 Locations and Times

-Magic World Championship XXVII takes place online as a direct-challenge tournament using Magic: The Gathering Arena on the following days:
+The Magic World Championship XXVIII takes place as a direct-challenge tournament using Magic: The Gathering Arena at Magic 30 in Las Vegas, USA on October 28-30, 2022.

 Please note that the above times are the expected start times for each day's play and broadcast.
 Players who qualify for this event will receive instructions that may have designated check-in times earlier than listed above.

-The formats for Magic World Championship XXVII are both Traditional Innistrad: Midnight Hunt Draft and Traditional Standard Constructed formats (Best-of-Three with sideboard) on Magic: The Gathering Arena.
+The formats for the Magic World Championship XXVIII are Dominaria United Booster Draft, Traditional Standard, and Traditional Explorer Constructed formats (Best-of-Three with sideboard) on Magic: The Gathering Arena.

-Players must submit their Standard decklist via the MTG Melee tournament page by Sunday, October 3 at 11:59 p.m.
+Players must submit each format’s decklist via the MTG Melee tournament page no later than Sunday, October 23 at 11:59 p.m.
 Pacific time (6:59 a.m.
 Monday UTC)

-Players with a late decklist submission will be unable to submit through MTG Melee and must submit their decklist to email@example.com instead.
+Players with a late decklist submission for a particular format will be unable to submit through MTG Melee and must submit their decklist to firstname.lastname@example.org instead.
 Players who are late with their decklist submission are also subject to tournament error penalties, which will upgrade for every 4 hours they are late on their submission.

 Players who fail to submit a decklist within 24 hours of the deadline will be automatically dropped from the tournament.